‘Bold And The Beautiful’ Summer Spoilers: Hope Finds Out That Phoebe Is Beth

 Brad Bell recently teased some summer spoilers.
 The executive producer hinted that although Hope and Liam will eventually learn the truth about Beth, it may take a while before the story reaches its climax.

 While previous summer storylines traditionally involved new Forrester Creations interns who inevitably fell in love, Bell is trying something new this year.
-The Bold and the Beautiful spoilers, per She Knows Soaps, indicates that the soap opera will dig into a riveting thriller storyline.
+Details on spoilers, per She Knows Soaps, indicate that the soap opera will dig into a riveting thriller storyline.

 “The truth is revealed with a major cliffhanger – and not everyone will make it out alive.”